maxwell3025/CS589-project/william/credit_approval_results.md

                         Project name prefix, like myproject, default proj
 ```

 We want to build a simple network with strong performance, rather than a complex network of over curve-fitting.
-So we start explore network with single hidden layer with low neuron count, then two hidden layers, then three hidden layers.
+So we start by exploring a network with a single hidden layer with a low neuron count, then two hidden layers, then three hidden layers.
 We shall see that a moderate network is adequate.

-The tuning of learning rate and regularization rate are key to performing model.
+The tuning of the learning rate and regularization rate is key to a performing model.

 ```